Objective C vs. Swift: Which is Better? (A Definitive Guide)

 For small projects, you can use whichever one you want.
 It’s easy to make changes.
 As I just said, you might even consider trying to learn a new language for a small prototype project.

-With that said, even though I’ve talked about lots of the positive features of Swift, it’s still very new.
+With that said, even though I’ve talked about lots of the positive features of Swift coding, it’s still very new.

 So I would not recommend using Swift for very large projects.
 That’s because changes to new versions are tedious and time consuming.